Leslie M. Turner

 email: p.j.aspinall [at] bath.ac.uk

 I graduated from the University of Oxford with an integrated masters in Biochemistry (Molecular and Cellular) in 2017.
-During my masters year I was researching the role of WNT-signalling antagonists in mouse gonad development.
-My PhD research is focussed on male sterility in hybrid house mice.
+Directly after I started my PhD in the Turner lab at the University of Bath, where I am investigating hybrid male sterility in the house mouse.

-I’m currently doing my Master in Evolution and Population Biology at the University of Bath.
-For my masters project I am researching the baculum and its morphological variation in hybrid mice.
-I will be doing my PhD into the evolution of bird migration in the Behavioural Genomics research group of Dr. Liedvogel, at the Max Planck Institute for Evolutionary Biology in Germany.
+Andrea got a Masters in Evolution and Population Biology at the University of Bath.
+She investigated morphological variation in the baculum hybrid mice.
+She is now an IMPRS PhD student working on the evolution of bird migration in Miriam Liedvogel’s Behavioural Genomics at the Max Planck Institute for Evolutionary Biology.

 I am always happy to hear from prospective postgrads and postdocs interested in my ongoing projects or related questions!